 Family-centric upbeat shabby chic beach resort, offering plenty of activities for travelers of any age that provides scrumptious cuisine through various themed dining nights.

-Consider renting a car while staying at either location on this relatively safe island.
+Consider renting a car through our affiliate Kayak while staying at either location on this relatively safe island.
 For Marriott hotel goers, this affords you the opportunity to explore other locations because the beach is so limited and crowded.
 For Westin guests, car rental allows you to leave the resort to enjoy better tasting and more reasonably priced food.

 We used Hertz.
 But, this and most other major car rental companies are located a quick walk from baggage claim directly onsite at the airport.